 - Yellow: This could possibly mean gallbladder problems or Giardia (parasites).

 - White: This may be a side effect of taking antacids, or it could indicate pancreatic disorder or liver disease.

 - Black: This might be a sign of upper GI bleeding, eating an excess of meat, or a side effect of taking iron supplements.

-In addition to the infographic above, you can consult the Bristol Stool Chart, a science-based scale outlining different "types" of poop (from Type 1 to Type 7) based on shape and texture, and what they indicate: Types 1 and 2 indicate constipation, Types 3 and 4 are considered normal, and Types 5 to 7 indicate diarrhea and urgency.
+In addition to the infographic below, you can consult the Bristol Stool Chart, a science-based scale outlining different "types" of poop (from Type 1 to Type 7) based on shape and texture, and what they indicate: Types 1 and 2 indicate constipation, Types 3 and 4 are considered normal, and Types 5 to 7 indicate diarrhea and urgency.
 Here's a brief explainer:

 - Type 2: Log-shaped but lumpy and a bit hard.
 This type also indicates constipation.

 - Type 3: Log-shaped with a few cracks on the surface and easy to pass.
 This type of bowel movement is considered normal.